MULTI-SCOUT: Multistatic Integrated Sensing and Communications in 5G and Beyond for Moving Target Detection, Positioning, and Tracking: Single-Target Multistatic Estimation

 We consider the trilateration setup in Fig.~\ref{fig:system}.
-Each receiver measures its bistatic range to a target using the signal received from a transmitter (5G gNB).
+Let $M$ denote the total number of receivers, indexed by $m=1,\ldots,M$.
+Each receiver $m$ measures its bistatic range to a target using the signal received from transmitter (5G gNB).
 Each measurement in 2D multistatic localization constrains the target to an ellipse with foci at the transmitter and a receiver.
-Two such ellipses may intersect ambiguously (at up to four points), whereas a third independent ellipse produces a common intersection that resolves the ambiguity and pins down the unique location.
+Two such ellipses may intersect ambiguously at up to four points, whereas a third independent ellipse produces a common intersection that resolves the ambiguity and pins down the unique location.
 Thus, 2D position estimation needs three non-collinear receivers.